OMC Medical

 Certifications & Trust Signals

-• A division of the Department of Safety and Homeland Security.
+• The Office of the Marijuana Commissioner is a Division of the Department of Safety and Homeland Security.
 Source

 “A Division of Department of Safety and Homeland Security”